patel-shivam/patel-shivam.github.io/pages/reinforcement-learning.md

 The next task was to find an algorithm that works well when the number of arms is comparable to the horizon T.
 GLIE-ified Epsilon Greedy with quantile regret minimization was implemented for num_arms A = horizon T. (GLIE - Greedy in the Limit, Infinite Exploration)

-Assignment repository can be found [here](https://github.com/patel-shivam/CS747/tree/main/Assignment1)
+Assignment repository can be found [here](https://github.com/patel-shivam/CS747/tree/main/Assignment1).
+Assignment report can be found [here](files/CS747_Assn1_Report.pdf).

 <h4><b>Policy Evaluation, Improvement and MDP Planning</b></h4>